 Tuscany is pretty much a dream destination.
-With one of the freshest and authentic dishes, Tuscany cuisine is popular all over the world.
+With one of the freshest and most authentic dishes, Tuscany cuisine is popular all over the world.
 Typically, the Florentine people never start a meal from the main course but always have a starter first.
-The Tuscany landscape produce and extra virgin olive oil, so enjoy it in all […]
+The Tuscany landscape produces extra virgin olive oil, so enjoy it in all […]

 Tuscany is pretty much a dream destination.
-With one of the freshest and authentic dishes, Tuscany cuisine is popular all over the world.
+With one of the freshest and most authentic dishes, Tuscany cuisine is popular all over the world.
 Typically, the Florentine people never start a meal from the main course but always have a starter first.
-The Tuscany landscape produce and extra virgin olive oil, so enjoy it in all the dishes!
+The Tuscany landscape produces extra virgin olive oil, so enjoy it in all the dishes!

 We’ve prepared a list for you with some of the most tempting foodie experiences you can have – and when you’re staying in one of our villas in Tuscany you know you’ll be getting the very best of the region’s accommodation when you embark on your journey to the best foodie experiences in Tuscany!